 - protection of our marine and estuarine environments for future generations.

-It is illegal to bring in exotic or notifiable aquatic pests and diseases into South Australia.
+It is illegal to bring noxious species or notifiable aquatic pests and diseases into South Australia, and/or release or deposit exotic species into any waters.
 Offences exist under the Fisheries Management Act 2007 and Livestock Act 1997, and penalties of up to $250 000 for a body corporate or $120,000 for individuals may apply.

-PIRSA Fisheries and Aquaculture may also order a vessel known to carry exotic species (including noxious species) out of state waters or immediately out of the water to be cleaned of exotic species if it poses a risk to South Australia.
+PIRSA may also order a vessel known to carry exotic species (including noxious species) out of state waters or immediately out of the water to be cleaned if it poses a risk to South Australia.
+The state’s Chief Veterinary Officer can also order a vessel to be cleaned or ordered out of state waters if a notifiable disease is suspected or confirmed.

 EPA - Code of Practice for Vessel and Facility Management (Marine and Inland Waters)

 South Australia’s Environment Protection Authority (EPA) also has in place recommended practices for biofouling and ballast water.
-Download the Code of practice for vessel and facility management (marine and inland waters) from the EPA website.
+View the Code of practice for vessel and facility management (marine and inland waters).

-The Code of Practice is designed to assist in the compliance with the general environmental duty and therefore fulfill obligations under the Environment Protection Act 1993 and associated environment protection policies.
+The Code of Practice is designed to assist users to comply with their general environmental duty and fulfil obligations under the Environment Protection Act 1993 and related environment protection policies.

-This code of practice applies to people, organisations and agencies that:
+This code of practice applies to people, organisations and agencies including:

 - vessel construction and maintenance facilities (including slipways and launch facilities)